WebDevCommunityMK/project-management-system/README.md

 6. Run `php artisan migrate --seed` to run all migrations and database seeders
 7. Run `php artisan serve` to start the PHP server.
 8. Access the site using `localhost:8000` in your browser

+### InertiaJs and VueJs instalation
+1. Pull the latest changes from main branch.
+2. Run `composer install` to install new composer dependencies.
+3. Run `npm install` to install new node dependencies.
+4. Run `npm run dev` or `npm run build`.
+10. Access the site using `localhost:8000` in your browser.